Bowesmont, North Dakota

 Bowesmont is a ghost town in Pembina County, North Dakota, United States.
 Bowesmont is located along a BNSF Railroad line near Interstate 29, 8.2 mi north of Drayton.

 History

 The community was initially named Alma for Alma, Ontario in 1878; the name was changed to Bowesmont, for William Bowes, the town's first shopkeeper, six months later.
 According to legend, Bowes won the right to name the town in a card game.
 The population was 131 in 1940.

-Bowesmont was devastated by the 1997 Red River flood.
-Only an old church and a small trucking outfit are left, with no residential area.
-An annual pilgrimage occurs every second Sunday of July where former residents meet in the church to commemorate the town.
+The terrain in the area was flat enough that Bowesmont was affected every time the nearby Red River rose past flood stage.
+As part of long-term mitigation efforts after the 1997 Red River flood, the properties in town were purchased by the federal government and the structures removed or relocated.
+The only remnant of Bowesmont today is the Methodist church and an equipment yard.
+Former area residents return to the church each July on the second Sunday to commemorate the town.